asibic/glassalpha/site/docs/limitations.md

 ### Not Intended For

-Glass Alpha should NOT be used for:
+GlassAlpha should NOT be used for:
 - **Fully automated decisions** without human review
 - **Life-critical applications** (medical diagnosis, safety systems)
 - **Real-time systems** requiring sub-second responses